ondat/documentation/docs/upgrade/upgrade.md

 ---
 title: "Ondat Upgrade"
 linkTitle: Ondat Upgrade
+weight: 1
 ---
-# Overview
+## Overview

-This document details procedures to upgrade Ondat.
+This guide provides instructions how to upgrade Ondat.

-# Update an Ondat v2 cluster
+## Upgrading An Ondat `v2` Cluster

 ## Prerequisites

-> ⚠️ Ensure that you have read the [PIDs prerequisite introduced in Ondat v2.3](/docs/prerequisites/pidlimits) and that you check the init container logs to ensure your environments PID limits are set correctly.
+> ⚠️ Ensure that you have read the [PIDs prerequisite introduced in Ondat v2.3](/docs/prerequisites/pidlimits) and that you checked the init container logs to ensure your environments PID limits are set correctly.

-> 💡 Pull the new Ondat container image `storageos/node:v2.7.0` on the nodes beforehand so that the cluster spins up faster!
+> 💡 Pull down the new Ondat container image `storageos/node:v2.7.0` onto the nodes beforehand so that the cluster spins up faster.

 > 💡 Speak with our support team [here](/docs/support/) so we can assist you with your upgrade.

-> ⚠️ If you are upgrading to 2.7.0, you will only be able to downgrade to 2.6.0 due to the mapping changes made in the Data Plane.
-For more details, please look at the [release notes](/docs/release-notes).
+> ⚠️ If you are upgrading to `v2.7.0`, you will only be able to downgrade to `v2.6.0` due to the mapping changes made in the Data Plane.
+For more information, review the [release notes](/docs/release-notes).

 ## Procedure

-### Step 1 - Backup of all Ondat yaml files
+### Step 1 - Backup Ondat Deployment Manifests

-* Make sure you keep a backup of all the Ondat yaml files.
-* You can also backup the Statefulset yaml files to keep track of the replicas.
+* Make sure you keep a backup of all the Ondat YAML files.
+You can also backup the `StatefulSet` yaml files to keep track of the replicas.

     ```bash
     kubectl get pod -n storageos-operator -o yaml > storageos_operator.yaml